imfatant/test/README.md

        sudo iptables -A FORWARD -i enp0s20u7 -o eno1 -j ACCEPT On my Arch Linux desktop x64 PC, 'eno1' is the name of the Ethernet adapter connected to my router (and the connection I'll be sharing), and 'enp0s20u7' is the name the OS shows for the BBBlue.
 Use `ip link` to find the corresponding names for your devices.

-    If you are using a Windows computer, you can tell it to share with the BBBlue by fast-forwarding to about 5:00 of this Derek Molloy video: http://derekmolloy.ie/beaglebone/getting-started-usb-network-adapter-on-the-beaglebone/. ;)
+    If you are using a Windows computer, you can tell it to share with the BBBlue by fast-forwarding to about 5:00 of this Derek Molloy video: http://derekmolloy.ie/beaglebone/getting-started-usb-network-adapter-on-the-beaglebone/.

-    If you have established a serial link (in a terminal program like Minicom or PuTTY), the process is more involved, especially as the console image does not include connman (for WiFi).
-In the end, I chose to use a USB-to-Ethernet dongle I had lying around (http://accessories.ap.dell.com/sna/productdetail.aspx?c=sg&l=en&s=bsd&cs=sgbsd1&sku=470-ABNL) as I could plug this into the BBBlue and then connect it directly to my router.
-Note that I had to supply extra power to the BBBlue via its 2s LiPo connector or its jack plug for the dongle to work.
+    If, for whatever reason, internet sharing isn't an option, another possibility is a USB-to-Ethernet dongle like this one: http://accessories.ap.dell.com/sna/productdetail.aspx?c=sg&l=en&s=bsd&cs=sgbsd1&sku=470-ABNL).
+One can plug this into the BBBlue and then connect it directly to the router.
+Note that, in my case, I had to supply extra power to the BBBlue via its 2s LiPo connector or its jack plug for the dongle to work.
 The BBBlue enumerates the dongle as device 'usb2', and sets it up automatically (well, sometimes it's necessary to reboot in order for `ip link` to show that the device is up).

     Whichever way you go, you can verify you have internet by typing: `ping -c 3 www.google.com`